+A BLSTM model can be easily implemented with a lookahead buffer to generate the movements during real-time applications.
+Therefore, the use of BLSTM does not necessarily prevent real-time use of the algorithm.
+If latency is an important factor, the CSG models can always be implemented with unidirectional LSTM units.
 One of the strengths of the CSG model is its flexibility to constrain the trajectories by the underlying emotion content, creating expressive lip motion sequences.
-We proposed two emotion-aware extensions of our model, where we know the target categorical emotion during testing: the CSG-Emo-Adapted, and CSG-Emo-Aware models.
+We proposed two emotion-dependent extensions of our model, where we know the target categorical emotion during testing: the CSG-Emo-Adapted, and CSG-Emo-Aware models.
 The CSG-Emo-Adapted model adapts the network by using the partitions associated with each emotion.
 The CSG-Emo-Aware model explicitly adds the target emotion as an extra input vector.
-The results demonstrated that the testing data is better represented by the distribution of the samples generated by the emotion-aware CSG models than the ones from the CSG model.
-The emotion classification evaluation using the generated sequences also indicated that both emotionaware CSG models can generate emotional cues observed in natural recordings.
-The subjective evaluation showed that the CSG-Emo-Adapted model is perceived more emotional across emotional classes, especially for happiness where the preference was statistically significant.
+The results demonstrated that the testing data is better represented by the distribution of the samples generated by the expressiondependent CSG models than the ones from the CSG model.
+The emotion classification evaluation using the generated sequences also indicated that both expression-dependent CSG models can generate emotional cues observed in natural recordings.
+The subjective evaluation showed that the CSG-Emo-Adapted model is perceived as more emotional across emotional classes, especially for happiness where the preference was statistically significant.

 The experimental evaluation demonstrated the benefits of the proposed CSG models, opening new opportunities to improve the models.
 The current study focuses on the orofacial area, since this area presents a stronger interplay between articulatory and emotional content.
 A direct extension of the proposed framework is to generate facial expressions for the entire face, where the emotion can be controlled by specifying the target category.
 A second extension of the approach is to increase the resolution of the parameters describing the lips.
 The IEMOCAP corpus does not include inner mouth markers.
 The inner mouth markers contain subtle differences across emotional categories, which we currently ignore.
 Using a more dense representation for the lip configuration will help us to generate more expressive and naturalistic animations.
 Likewise, Xface is not a very expressive toolkit.
 We expect to create better animations by relying on better rendering toolkits.
+Furthermore, the selection of the emotional classes in this paper was determined by the emotional labels in the IEMOCAP corpus.
+However, our proposed solution is flexible.
+If we have data for a given emotion, we can easily create models that replicate the expressive behaviors associated with the emotion using our data-driven framework.
 Finally, the current version of the framework is exclusively driven by speech, without the need for phonetic information.
 This is one of the key features of our approach.
 However, if the target application requires better synchronization between lip motion and the phonetic content, the current framework can be extended by constraining the models with the underlying lexical content.
 For example, we can incorporate lexical content by adding phonemes as additional constraints in the CSG models.
+This approach can be implemented with an automatic speech recognition (ASR) system that estimates automatic transcriptions.
+The drawback of using ASR, is the extra computation and delay in the prediction of lip movements.
 We will address these research directions in our future work.